 El Paso residents tell Trump to stay away after shooting

-EL PASO, United States (AFP) — Residents in majority-Hispanic El Paso told US President Donald Trump Tuesday to stay away amid fury over his anti-immigration rhetoric as he struggles to unite the country in the wake of mass shootings that killed 31 people.
+EL PASO, United States (AFP)—Residents in the majority-Hispanic city of El Paso told US President Donald Trump yesterday to stay away amid fury over his anti-immigration rhetoric, as he struggles to unite the country in the wake of mass shootings that killed 31 people.

-Trump is scheduled to travel Wednesday to the Texan border city where 22 died in a weekend gun massacre, before heading around 1,500 miles (2,400 kilometres) northeast and to Dayton, Ohio where a second gunman shot nine dead hours later.
+Trump is scheduled to travel today to the Texas border city, where 22 died in a weekend gun massacre, before heading around 1,500 miles (2,400 kilometres) north-east to Dayton, Ohio, where a second gunman shot nine dead hours later.

 “This president, who helped create the hatred that made Saturday's tragedy possible, should not come to El Paso,” tweeted Beto O'Rourke, a Democratic presidential hopeful and former congressman who grew up in the city.